springload/awesome-wagtail/README.md

 - [Wagtail screencasts: Creating and displaying pages in Wagtail ](https://www.youtube.com/watch?v=o_dFgr8HZYU) - This video will show you how to create and display pages using the Wagtail CMS.

+### Showcases

+- [Made with Wagtail](http://madewithwagtail.org/) - A showcase of sites and apps made with Wagtail CMS

 ## Community